nuuuwan/manifesto_monitoring/data/manifestos/npp_manifesto.md

 ##### 1.02.A13) Mental Health Care

-- Establish a mechanism for early detection of mental health disorders and referral

-- for specialized care.
+- Establish a mechanism for early detection of mental health disorders and referral for specialized care.

-- Set up Primary Mental Health Care Centres in every Medical Officer of Health
+- Set up Primary Mental Health Care Centres in every Medical Officer of Health (MOH) area.

-- (MOH) area.

-- Implement programs to promote mental health among children and adolescents,

-- focusing on preventing substance abuse and violence.
+- Implement programs to promote mental health among children and adolescents, focusing on preventing substance abuse and violence.

-- Promote community-based programs for treatment, follow-up, and family

-- therapy for patients with mental disorders.
+- Promote community-based programs for treatment, follow-up, and family therapy for patients with mental disorders.

 ##### 1.02.A14) Rehabilitation Care

 - Rehabilitation centers in every district.

-- Provide community-based rehabilitation services, either within the patients’ own

-- environment or in specialized centers.
+- Provide community-based rehabilitation services, either within the patients’ own environment or in specialized centers.

 ##### 1.02.A15) Palliative care (Sahana Sathkara seva)

-- Provide home-based and institution-based palliative care services for patients

-- with incurable diseases, including cancer and stroke.
+- Provide home-based and institution-based palliative care services for patients with incurable diseases, including cancer and stroke.

 ##### 1.02.A16) Oral Health Services

-- Implement special oral health promotion programs aimed at reducing Early

-- Childhood Caries (ECC) among preschool children.
+- Implement special oral health promotion programs aimed at reducing Early Childhood Caries (ECC) among preschool children.

 ##### 1.02.A17) Estate sector Health services

-- Develop special programs targeting nutrition, oral health, tuberculosis control,

-- and the prevention of alcohol, tobacco, and other substance abuse, along with

-- health promotion for youth in plantation communities.
+- Develop special programs targeting nutrition, oral health, tuberculosis control, and the prevention of alcohol, tobacco, and other substance abuse, along with health promotion for youth in plantation communities.

 ##### 1.02.A18) Indigenous Health care services

-- Strengthen the administration and management of Ayurvedic hospitals to expand

-- medical treatments in Ayurveda, Siddha Ayurveda, and Unani.
+- Strengthen the administration and management of Ayurvedic hospitals to expand medical treatments in Ayurveda, Siddha Ayurveda, and Unani.

-- Enhance Ayurvedic/Unani/Siddha laboratories to ensure uninterrupted

-- production of medicines.
+- Enhance Ayurvedic/Unani/Siddha laboratories to ensure uninterrupted production of medicines.

-- Increase the treatment capacity of Ayurvedic hospitals, including the number of
+- Increase the treatment capacity of Ayurvedic hospitals, including the number of available beds.

-- available beds.

 - Expand the training system affiliated with Ayurvedic hospitals.

-- Promote cultivation and research to support the production of indigenous
+- Promote cultivation and research to support the production of indigenous medicines.

-- medicines.

-- Provide state support for new research on traditional treatment methods and
+- Provide state support for new research on traditional treatment methods and medicines.

-- medicines.

 ##### 1.02.A19) Medical tourism in Sri Lanka

-- • Offering exceptional healthcare services with state-of-the-art facilities and well-

-- trained medical specialists in selected hospitals (both Western and Ayurveda).

-- Providing a whole range of medical care and treatments including Ayurvedic

-- therapy.

 ##### 1.02.A20) Private medical service

-- Regulate all health services, including private medical services, to ensure the

-- delivery of high-quality healthcare to patients.
+- Regulate all health services, including private medical services, to ensure the delivery of high-quality healthcare to patients.

 ### 1.03) A comfortable home - A healthy living